-Housing stock that has attainable options for all income levels and lifestyles is an integral part of what makes a community thrive and obtain balance and diversity.
+Housing stock that has attainable options for all income levels and lifestyles is an integral part of what makes a community thrive.
+Providing housing that meets the needs of the community is what makes a community balanced and diverse.
 Development of commercial and industrial businesses is dependent on the provision of housing choice.
 While Portage County communities may be growing, not all housing needs to be built new.
 Renovation of existing housing and infill or redevelopment of parcels with connections to existing infrastructure are viable opportunities for future housing.